Robert Wyland: Life and career

 In 2018, Norwegian Cruise Line launched their newest cruise ship, Norwegian Bliss.
 Wyland designed and painted a massive mural on the hull of the over 1,000-foot-long ship, featuring his trademark images of life-sized whales.

+In mid-May 2026, a mural that Wyland had painted in Dallas, Texas, which was dubbed "Ocean Life", was painted over by FIFA's North Texas FIFA World Cup Organizing Committee so that it could be replaced with a mural promoting the 2026 FIFA World Cup.
+In response, Wyland and his team filed a lawsuit against FIFA seeking $25 million in damages–which he would donate to charity–saying that FIFA had violated the Visual Artists Rights Act.
+The city of Dallas said that Wyland had been notified of the painting over of the mural, but Wyland denied that.
+The organizing committee said that there had been shortcomings in communication regarding the mural, but that FIFA was not to blame.
+The Dallas Morning News obtained emails from Downtown Dallas Inc (DDI), the local development agency, in which a DDI employee wrote that the building where Wyland's mural was located was ideal for a FIFA World Cup mural.
+The owner of the building said that DDI and the organizing committee had asked them to donate the space where Wyland's mural was located for a FIFA World Cup mural, and that they had agreed to it in order to appear as a good local partner.

 Wyland lives in the Florida Keys, California, and Hawaii.

 Conservation and outreach

 After spending the first half of his career focused on drawing attention to marine mammal conservation, Wyland, along with co-author and frequent environmental collaborator Steve Creech expanded the focus of the Wyland Foundation to raise awareness about issues affecting U.S. waterways, including urban runoff, nutrient pollution, and marine debris issues.
 Among their work was the creation of a 1,000 square foot traveling clean water science center, featuring a 40-person onboard interactive movie theater, computer model simulations of region's affected by water pollution, and onboard running rivers.
 "You can't protect one area of water without thinking about how we protect all of it, because it's all connected," Wyland said.
 "If you want to think about protecting our ocean, you have to think about what we're doing to our freshwater habitats.
 The lakes, the rivers, the streams, the ponds, the wetlands.
 It's all connected."